-Return of the “Right to Fail”
+Return of the Right to Fail

 Alexandros M. Goudas January 2017

-Because they view remediation as an obstacle, they propose such solutions as acceleration and corequisites, some models of which place even the most unprepared students into college-level courses, with no evidence of an increase in completion rates.
-Other solutions include the Community College Research Center (CCRC) recommendation to lower the college-level placement bar until almost 75% of students automatically place into college-level courses (Scott-Clayton & Stacey, 2015, p.
-3).
+Because reformers view remediation as an obstacle, they propose such solutions as acceleration and corequisites, some models of which place even the most unprepared students into college-level courses, with no evidence of an increase in completion rates.
+Other solutions include the CCRC recommendation to lower the college-level placement bar until almost 75% of students automatically place into college-level courses (Scott-Clayton & Stacey, 2015).

 McMillan, Parke, and Lanning (1997) cite studies by Boylan (1983), Kulik, Kulik, and Schwalb (1983), and Roueche, et al. (1984) and assert that most studies find that ‘students who successfully complete recommended remedial/developmental courses perform as well as or better than college-prepared students in terms of grade point average, retention, and program completion’ (pp. 26–27).
 Roueche and Roueche (1993) also confirm that students are better served by mandatory assessment and placement (p.
-252)” (p.
-830).
+252). (p.
+830)

-colleges hesitate to mandate placement for entry-level college courses—a place that may be the most crucial point for mandatory placement—despite research and reports that indicate the success rate of students who remediate is higher than those students who waive remedial placement and register for college-level courses (Mitchell, 1989; National Association for Developmental Education 1998; Weissman, Silk, & Bulakowski, 1997)” (p.
+colleges hesitate to mandate placement for entry-level college courses—a place that may be the most crucial point for mandatory placement—despite research and reports that indicate the success rate of students who remediate is higher than those students who waive remedial placement and register for college-level courses (Mitchell, 1989; National Association for Developmental Education 1998; Weissman, Silk, & Bulakowski, 1997). (p.
 828)

 The SEF is actually using the argument that putting more underprepared students into college-level courses will help reduce the gap between minorities and whites and the poor and wealthy.
 This argument only works if these reforms have actually been shown to increase passrates and graduation rates, especially for minorities.

-Unfortunately, recent research, including studies the SEF cites in their own paper, has shown otherwise.
+Unfortunately, recent research, including studies the SEF cited in their own paper, has shown otherwise.
 First, in support of corequisites, the SEF showcases a study with an extremely low number of participants (n = 13 in the intervention group and n = 12 in the control group).
 There are well documented problems with low sample sizes like this in studies, and that is without the added problem of p-hacking.
 Even with those low numbers, their intervention shows no difference in Accuplacer scores or grades compared to their control group (there is no statistical difference between an Accuplacer 85 and 71 with numbers this low), and it appears there was no statistical analysis completed as well (Figure 7, p.
 15).